glondu/belenios/INSTALL.md

 If everything goes successfully, follow the given instructions to update your shell environment, then run:

-    make all
+    make build-release-server

 and you can skip the next two sections and go directly to the _Documentation_ section.

-You can also compile a debug version by using the `BELENIOS_DEBUG` environment variable:
+You can also compile a debug version by using:

-    BELENIOS_DEBUG=1 make all
+    make build-debug-server

 Note that this version may introduce vulnerabilities and should not be used in production!